Ranked #1 Children's Hospital by U.S. News & World Report

 Once your child is referred to us for evaluation and treatment, you'll work hand in hand with your physician as you learn more about your child's condition and determine the next steps.
 Treatment may involve a surgical procedure, hormone replacement therapy or both.
 We then provide long-term follow up with our experienced staff to ensure that the treatment is working for your child.

 One recent study on testicular torsion in newborn babies done at Boston Children's demonstrated the potential value of scrotal ultrasounds with Doppler imaging, which can help rule out other possible problems.

 New treatments employed by Boston Children's for undescended testicles—such as minimally invasive robotic surgery-have revolutionized the management of this condition and improved success rates considerably.

 Boston Children's physicians are adept at diagnosing and treating children born with ambiguous genitalia through a combination of hormone replacement therapy and surgery.

-Boston Children's has established the first prospective adolescent varicocele study in the country.
+We started the first prospective adolescent varicocele study in the country.
 A varicocele is a mass of enlarged and dilated veins in the testicle that essentially feels like a bag of worms.
-It is generally not harmful and usually not painful, but it can potentially reduce fertility.
-The goal of our study is to determine which boys may benefit from surgery for varicocele and which boys may do well with only observation.
-Our database of more than 300 boys has been a resource for our ongoing clinical research on varicocele.
+The goal of our study was to determine which boys may benefit from surgery for varicocele and which boys may do well with only observation.
+The summary of the results of the study are pending.
+Our database of over 1,000 boys has been a resource for our ongoing clinical research on varicocele.